WarrenU/warrenu.github.io/content/posts/2025/04/system-design.md

 - Accepts requests from clients (like browsers or Postman)
 - Reads/writes from a database
-- Optionally uploads files (e.g. user avatars)
+- Optionally uploads files (like a user avatar)

 ## 🗺️ High-Level Architecture